Sports Massage Course Level 3 Diploma

 The treatment goes beyond sports injuries and can be applied to injuries sustained in everyday life.

-The course is taught by professional and practicing Osteopaths, Physiotherapists and Sports Science therapists with a passion for the subject, using experience from their own practice.
-Lecturers use accelerated training methods and NLP techniques to facilitate learning.
+The course is taught by professional and practising Osteopaths, Physiotherapists and Sports Science therapists with a passion for the subject, using experience from their own practice.

 Sports Massage Level 3 Course Outline